 Directive 2007/45/EC abolishes regulations on mandatory pack sizes at both EU and national levels.
 The Directive frees sizes for all prepackaged products except wine and spirits, coffee and white sugar.
-Member States in which mandatory nominal quantities are prescribed for milk, butter, dried pasta and coffee may maintain their restrictive rules until October 2012.
-The rules for white sugar may be maintained until October 2013.
 Mandatory nominal quantities for wines and spirits are set out in the Annex to Directive 2007/45/EC, Greece adopted EU's Directive in 2008, after publishing at the Official Journal of the Greek Republic 1657/B/14.8.2008.